Why do companies grant stock options, restricted stock, and other equity awards? Do surveys show that employees really value them?

 |I include the value of my stock plan when calculating my total compensation||45%||41%||25%||48%||44%|

-In its 2016 Domestic Stock Plan Design Survey, the National Association of Stock Plan Professionals (NASPP) found that the following were the most commonly reported corporate reasons for granting stock options and restricted stock/RSUs.
+In a survey, the National Association of Stock Plan Professionals found that the following were the most commonly reported corporate reasons for granting stock options and restricted stock/RSUs.

 |Reason for making grants to employees or executives||For stock options (% of companies)||For restricted stock/RSUs (% of companies)|